ilmanzo/ilmanzo.github.com/content/post/playing_with_linux_capabilities.md

 ## Intro

-If you are an old-school sysadmin, you could be used to the "all-or-nothing" approach: if a shell or process is running with UID=0, it can do almost everything on a system; while a plain user process is restricted by some means: tipically it can't open RAW sockets, can't bind "privileged" ports under 1024, can't change a file ownership and so on.
+If you are an old-school sysadmin, you could be used to the "all-or-nothing" approach: if a shell or process is running with `UID=0`, it can do almost everything on a system; while a plain user process is restricted by some means: tipically it can't open RAW sockets, can't bind "privileged" ports under 1024, can't change a file ownership and so on.

 Linux capabilities is a feature, gradually introduced starting from kernel 2.2, that permits a more fine-grained control over privileged operations, breaking the traditional binary root/non-root distinction.
-Just as by using sudo we can run specific commands as another user (even root), without permanently becoming that user, by using capabilities, we can grant a process only certain privileges without having to run it as root.
+Just as by using sudo we can run specific commands as another user (even root), without permanently becoming that user, by using capabilities, **we can grant a program only certain privileges without having to run it as root**.

 ## What